rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

-✅ **COMPLETED IN SESSIONS 18-22**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
-The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components and comprehensive testing infrastructure.
-Session 22 achieved near-perfect test coverage (100% lines, 94% branches).
+✅ **COMPLETED IN SESSIONS 18-24**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
+The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, and mainnet deployment preparation.
+All test scripts have been fixed and are compiling successfully.

+🚀 **SESSION 25 STARTING**: Moving to multi-network deployment framework to enable cross-chain deployment capabilities.

 ## Implementation Status